ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ![3d Plot] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/3d_Plot.jpg)

-* `Analyse` - offers a number of default-settings for X,Y,and Z-Axis you can use - 'User Defined' is the option to defined the Axis individually (after applying  a default setting, you can still change the Axis settings)
+* `Analyse` - offers a number of default-settings for X,Y,and Z-Axis which you can use - the setting 'User Defined' is the option to defined the Axis individually (after applying a default setting, you can still change the Axis settings as well)
 * `X-Axis` - drop-down list box with the available data (e.g. Power,...)
 * `Y-Axis` - drop-down list box with the available data (e.g. Power,...)
 * `Z-Axis` - drop-down list box with the available data (e.g. Power,...)